-I typically go with the classic shapes like gingerbread people, Christmas trees and mittens.
+- I typically go with the classic shapes like gingerbread people, Christmas trees and mittens.
 But you can use really any shapes you like.

 - It also helps to assure they are the same thickness, so they bake evenly as well.
 I think 1/4″ thickness is perfect.

-Once your cookies are cut out and placed on your baking tray lined with parchment paper.
+- Once your cookies are cut out and placed on your baking tray lined with parchment paper.
 You can then decorate them with currants.
 I find currants work better than raisins since they are smaller and set better into the cookie when baked.

-Your cookies will start to come to room temperature at this point.
+- Your cookies will start to come to room temperature at this point.
 To preserve their shapes pop your baking trays in the freezer for 5-10 minutes or the refrigerator for 15 minutes to firm back up.